 - High Standards and Expectations – A client has high expectations for their event, and certainly for the event professional they’ve hired to execute said event.
 In turn, the event professional would also have high standards for themselves and their vendor team in executing the event to the client’s expectations.

 - Money on the Line – This raises the stakes.
 Not only is the clients’ money in the hands of the event professionals, but attendees also spend their money to participate in the event itself.
 For that reason, there is no room for error.
 Managing large budgets is a carefully crafted skill for event professionals, and leaves the planning process open for criticism if what is being asked is not followed.

-To some degree, event professionals have be critical as a part of their function to execute events for the reasons above.
-This does not mean to criticize everything, but rather make the planning process collaborative with vendors and other professionals to provide and accept positive feedback for the event.
+To some degree, event professionals have to be critical as a part of their function to execute events for the reasons above.
+This does not mean criticizing everything, but rather making the planning process collaborative with vendors and other professionals to provide and accept positive feedback for the event.

 Wondering how to get on preferred vendor lists?
 Listen to this episode to learn more!